Josteniok/create-folder-at-note-location/README.md

-This is a very simple Obsidian plugin that adds a command to create a folder at the location of the current active note.

-There is a preference that can be set to also create a file in the newly created folder that is the same name as the folder.
-I do this because I use the Waypoint plugin and this automatically creates a folder note for the folder.
+This is a very simple Obsidian plugin that adds two commands to create a folder at the location of the current active note.
+The first command (Add Folder Here) will just add a folder at the location of the current active note.
+The other command (Add Folder with Note Here) adds a folder and a note with the same name to it and then opens the note.
+I added the second command because I use the Waypoint plugin and this automatically creates a folder note for the folder.

 This plugin was created using the sample plugin for Obsidian (https://obsidian.md).